Program Counsel II-III

 - Conducts programmatic oversight of grantee programs and promotes improvement of grantees’ ability to provide high quality, effective, and efficient legal services.

-- Reviews and assesses proposals for funding, subgrants requests, and related documents; makes recommendations for funding terms and the imposition special grant conditions; conducts risk analyses for grantees.
+- Reviews and assesses proposals for funding, subgrants requests, and related documents; makes recommendations for funding terms and the imposition of special grant conditions; conducts risk analyses for grantees.

 - Serves as a liaison between LSC and assigned grantees and is responsible for maintaining effective and open communication with grantees.
 Prepares and maintains Program Performance and Assessment (PPA) documents for each assigned grantee providing a current profile of all aspects of the grantee’s legal service delivery.